LDMGamingYT/mod-link/README.md

 This mod uses the FTP protocol to share mods in a **read-only** environment across the internet.

-**You should use port `25555` for Mod Link.
+**You should use port `25560` for Mod Link.
 You can use another port, but Mod Link will NOT be able to find it automatically.**

 ### Using another port

-Mod Link will **always** use port `255555` internally, but if you wanted to, you can portforward `25555` to any other port.
+Mod Link will **always** use port `25560` internally, but if you wanted to, you can port-forward `25560` to any other port.
 This is highly discourgaged, as Mod Link will require your players to enter the unqie port every time they want to download the mods.

-**To keep this simple, just portforward `25555` to `25555`.
+**To keep this simple, just port-forward `25560` to `25560`.
 This ensures Mod Link can find it automatically.**